Burhan-Ahmed/skin-disease-project/backend/Readme.md

     return {"prediction": prediction.tolist()}

-Middleware:
+### Middleware:
-- Add some nesscary protocols with the incoming request or generated respose for the compatiliblity between backend and frontend.
+- Add some necessary protocols with the incoming request or generated response for the compatibility between backend and frontend.
 - It acts like a middle layer between the frontend (client) and the backend (server).

-uvicorn:
+### Uvicorn:
-- Uvicorn is for conitnous reloading of server as cahnges take place.
+- Uvicorn is for continuous reloading of server as changes take place.
-- uvicorn is to fastapi as nodemon is to expressJs.
+- Uvicorn is to FastAPI as nodemon is to ExpressJS.